The Arts Mean Business In Wisconsin

 June 2018: MADISON, WI – The Wisconsin Arts Board joins Americans for the Arts in announcing the results of a comprehensive economic impact study of the nonprofit arts and culture industry conducted in Wisconsin from 2016-2017.
 The study reveals that local nonprofit arts organizations generate $657 million in economic activity annually, resulting in nearly $75 million in local and state tax revenues, 26,695 in full-time equivalent jobs and $555 million in resident income.

 These results were compiled as part of a national report entitled Arts & Economic Prosperity 5 released today.
-A PDF version of the full Wisconsin report may be found here.
+A PDF version of the full Wisconsin report is available here.

 "The arts and culture – the creative industries – mean jobs for Wisconsin," Arts Board Chairperson Kevin Miller stated.
 "This new study underscores the importance of the creative industries' return on investment, through the many jobs in the arts, and the important role they play in creating the vibrant communities necessary to retain and attract the entrepreneurs and skilled workforce Wisconsin needs in order to compete in the 21stcentury."